Startup PR: How to Get Press Coverage Without a PR Agency

 How much does startup PR cost?

 DIY costs only your time.
 PR agencies charge $5,000–$15,000/month for startups.
 Freelance consultants charge $2,000–$5,000/month.
-Wire services cost $500–$2,500 per release.
+Wire services range from $99 per release on PRWeb up to $500–$2,500 per release on PR Newswire and other tier-one wires.
 See our full breakdown of digital PR costs to plan your budget.

 When should a startup start doing PR?